shaunsaker/the-shell/README.md

 13. Connect your custom domain by visiting https://console.firebase.google.com/u/0/project/_/hosting/main, clicking "Add custom domain", adding your domain and following the instructions.

+14. Create another site for your Storybook by visiting https://console.firebase.google.com/u/0/project/_/hosting/main, clicking "Add another site" and following the instructions.
+A good name for this site is `PROJECT_NAME-storybook-ui`.

+15. Update the [.firebaserc](./.firebaserc) with your project name by replacing "the-shell-development" with your PROJECT_NAME.

 ---

 ### Setup Stripe